lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-The function called afterwards is the GetInfo function.
+The function called afterward is the GetInfo function.
 This function returns information about the DBManager.
 This
 function is only used to ensure that the DBManager is initialised correctly.

 ```go